JeremyXSC/FineGPR/README.md

 </div>

 ## FineGPR-Caption dataset
-On the basis of FineGPR, we introduce a dynamic strategy to generate high-quality captions with fine-grained attribute annotations for semantic-based pretraining.
-To be more specific, we rearrange the different attributes as word embeddings into caption formula in the different position, and then generate semantically dense caption with high-quality description, which gives rise to our newlyconstructed FineGPR-Caption dataset.
+On the basis of FineGPR dafaset, we introduce a dynamic strategy to generate high-quality captions with fine-grained attribute annotations for semantic-based pretraining.
+To be more specific, we rearrange the different attributes as word embeddings into caption formula in the different position, and then generate semantically dense caption with high-quality description, which gives rise to our newly constructed FineGPR-Caption dataset.
 <img src='images/FineGPR_caption.png'/>

 </div>